crusher-dev/crusher/README.md

 ## 💡 Philosophy

 Software dev is getting more complex, with tons of APIs.
 Things break due to various reasons & it's going to increase in the future.

+This leads to angry customers, stakeholder and your product/startup becomes chaotic which could be avoided easily.

 Knowing when/where things break is very critical.
-Hence good workflows are needed to make it simple to deliver HQ software.
+Good workflow are needed to make it simple to deliver HQ software fast.

 ## 😎 What's so cool about this